 Google Photos not only lets you share photos but also offer some sharing options.
 A user can allow other people to see an album they have created, permit others to add photos to an album and let others comment on an album.
 To allow others to see an album you choose to others, open an album and select the more button (dots menu) on top-left of the screen.

-From the drop down menu select the ‘Sharing options’.
-Turn the toggle on for ‘share’ option.
+From the drop-down menu select the ‘Sharing options’.
+Turn the toggle on for the ‘share’ option.
 A shareable link will be generated, which can be copied and send to anyone you wish.

 Let Users Collaborate on Google Photos Album